 Job Readiness Service - La Boussole

 Finding work is never easy when you’ve just come out of prison.
-For twenty-one years, La Boussole has offered free services for persons with a criminal record to help them re-integrate into the work force or return to school.
+Since 1985, La Boussole has offered free services for persons with a criminal record to help them re-integrate into the work force or return to school.
 Its clientele is made up mainly of men who have been imprisoned in a provincial or federal detention centre.
 La Boussole offers them preparatory job training, integrates them into a job search group, and provides them with information and training, as well as individual supervision throughout their quest.

 When they register, participants establish a plan of action that addresses their situation and needs.
 Next, participants receive training to help them acquire the tools they need to look for work, such as building résumés, interview preparation, and basic knowledge of labour standards.
 They receive computer training so they can develop basic skills in using common programs.
 Twice a week, participants gather in a job search group to look at websites, newspapers, and trade directories, and to use computers and fax machines.
 At these meetings participants help one another and keep one another motivated.